dwmoreau/MLI/README.md

   9: Unit cell volume is within an order of magnitude of 18 X number of non hydrogen atoms in the unit cell

-Each entry and relevant information is stored in pandas data frames.
-There will be one data frame for each MPI rank.

-A duplicate removal step is then performed.
+Entries that do not pass the QC check are stored in files data/failed_read_csd_rank.parquet.

+### Step 2: Prepare the COD database.

+The COD database can be obtained via rsync.
+The command can be found at .../data/download_cod.sh.
+This is a single line rsync command, just change the destination directory.

+Next, run ParseCOD.py.
+This is essentially the same processes as ParseCSD.py, also run it in parallel.

+### Step 3: Duplicate removal and database combination.
 A duplicate is defined as:

 1: Belongs to the same crystal family

 2: Has unit cell volume within 5%

-The duplicate removal step was a stand alone function.
-This was recently combined into convert_ccdc_mpi.py to reduce the number of steps.
-The stand alone function works, the combination has not been bug tested.
+The program RemoveDuplicates.py removes duplicates from the CSD and COD databases separately and needs to be run twice, once for the CSD and COD.
+Edit the first two lines to specify the database and the number of ranks used to run ParseCSD.py or ParseCOD.py.
+This reads each file resulting from ParseCSD.py or ParseCOD.py and removes duplicates within a database.
+The unique entries are save to data/unique_entries_csd.parquet or data/unique_entries_cod.parquet.
+This program is not parallelized.
+It must be run serially.

+Run CombineDatabases.py to combine the unique CSD and COD entries.
+This file is stored at data/unique_cod_entries_not_in_csd.parquet.
+This program is not parallelized.
+It must be run serially.

-### Step 2: Run GenerateDataset_mpi.py
+### Step 4: Run GenerateDataset.py

 This uses the unique_entries.parquet file from Step 1 to generate a data set.
 This data set includes the following components for each entry:
 - identifier